AnkiTools/AnkiSharp/README.md

 - Media and latex :zzz:
 - Conditional tags :zzz:
 - Cloze tags :zzz:
+- Possibility to import media files :zzz:
-- sub deck support :zzz:
+- Sub deck support :zzz:
-- synchronize with ankiweb ? :zzz:
+- Synchronize with ankiweb ? :zzz:
 - Refactoring :zzz:
 - Add images and audio :zzz:
 - Generate audio with synthetizer or other tools? :ok_hand:

 ## Issues

-- problem with due during import
+- problem with due during import (It comes potentially from crt, mod, scm in col -> initialization not well done)

 ## Resources